Zareh Sinanyan: City Councilman

 Sinanyan ran for one of three Glendale City Council seats in the April 2013 election and finished third out of twelve candidates.
 He is the first Armenian-born politician to hold a seat on the Glendale City Council.
 At his second City Council meeting, he publicly apologized for "racial and homophobic slurs" he had posted online for several years before the election.

-In July 2013 Sinanyan supported the establishment of a memorial to Korean comfort women in the Glendale Central Park, over the objections of the government of Japan and dozens of Japanese-Americans.
+In July 2013, Sinanyan supported the establishment of a memorial to Korean comfort women in the Glendale Central Park, over the objections of the government of Japan and dozens of Japanese-Americans.
 Sinanyan spoke at the unveiling of the memorial in late July, citing his own background as the grandson of an Armenian genocide survivor and asserting: "The best way to resolve conflicts... the best way to heal wounds... is to acknowledge them.
 My people, my grandfather, were subjected to a horrible, horrible crime...
 To this day, because no apology has come, no proper acknowledgement has come... the wound is deep, it's festering, and there can be no moving forward without it."

+In March 2018, Sinanyan was honored by Equality Armenia for his support of both LGBT and Armenian causes.